 If you need assistance in lodging a complaint, we can help you.

-If you are speech or hearing impaired, you can contact us through the National Relay Service ask for the Credit and Investments Ombudsman at 1800 138 422.
+If you are speech or hearing impaired, you can contact us through the National Relay Service.
+Ask for the Australian Financial Complaints Authority at 1800 931 678.